-This document covers the architecture of the Cloud TPU system.
+This document describes the architecture for all of the hardware and software components of the Cloud TPU system.

 Tensor Processing Units (TPUs) are Google's custom-developed application-specific integrated circuits (ASICs) used to accelerate machine learning workloads.
 These TPUs are designed from the ground up with the benefit of Google's deep experience and leadership in machine learning.